davinctor/babel-plugin-logger/README.md

 - `functionNames` - the custom logger implementation methods (**required**)
 - `defaultGroupName` - the logger default group name when is not provided (**required**)
 - `isClass` - helps plugin to understand how to import log functions.
 Default value is `false`.
-- `exclude` - the list of patterns for file should be excluded from traversing (transforming) process
+- `exclude` - the list of file patterns should be excluded from traversing (transforming) process

 ## Running the tests
 `yarn test` or `npm run test`